Astronomical naming conventions: Minor planets

 After the designation is assigned, the discoverer is given an opportunity to propose a name, which, if accepted by the IAU, replaces the provisional designation.
 Thus for instance, was given the name Ixion and is now referred to as 28978 Ixion.
 The name becomes official after its publication in the WGSBN Bulletin with a brief citation explaining its significance.
 This may be a few years after the initial sighting, or in the case of "lost" asteroids, it may take several decades before they are spotted again and finally assigned a designation.
 If a minor planet remains unnamed ten years after it has been given a designation, the right to name it is given also to identifiers of the various apparitions of the object, to discoverers at apparitions other than the official one, to those whose observations contributed extensively to the orbit determination, or to representatives of the observatory at which the official discovery was made.
 The WGSBN has the right to act on its own in naming a minor planet, which often happens when the number assigned to the body is an integral number of thousands.

 In recent years, automated search efforts such as LINEAR or LONEOS have discovered so many thousands of new asteroids that the WGSBN has officially limited naming to a maximum of two names per discoverer every two months.
 Thus, the overwhelming majority of asteroids currently discovered are not assigned formal names.

-Under IAU rules, names must be pronounceable, preferably one word (such as 5535 Annefrank), although exceptions are possible (such as 9007 James Bond), and since 1982, names are limited to a maximum of 16 characters, including spaces and hyphens.
+Under IAU rules, names must be pronounceable, preferably one word (such as 5535 Annefrank), although exceptions are possible (such as 9007 James Bond and 17602 Dr. G.), and since 1982, names are limited to a maximum of 16 characters, including spaces and hyphens.
 (This rule was violated once for the comet-asteroid 4015 Wilson–Harrington, whose name has 17 characters; this is because it had already been named as a comet before being rediscovered as an asteroid.)
 Letters with diacritics are accepted, although in English the diacritical marks are usually omitted in everyday usage.
 4090 Říšehvězd is an asteroid with the most diacritics (four).
 Military and political leaders are unsuitable unless they have been dead for at least 100 years.
 Names of pet animals are discouraged, but there are some from the past.
 Names of people, companies or products known only for success in business are not accepted, nor are citations that resemble advertising.